-So if you want to know what a Russian spy looks like?
+So, if you want to know what a Russian spy looks like?
 Better ask Unge.

-He told TT news agency:
+He told the TT news agency:

 "They do not have a trench coat, hat or moustache.
 They are well educated, younger than during the Soviet era, socially competent and networkers."

-And while offering descriptive details of the many skills a young Russian spy might possess, Swedish security service SAPO accused Russia of conducting "extensive" espionage operations; using a third of all its diplomatic staff in the country for intelligence gathering.
+And while offering descriptive details of the many skills a young Russian spy might possess, Swedish security service SAPO accused Russia of conducting "extensive" espionage operations; using a third of its diplomatic staff in the country for intelligence gathering.

-Intelligence tensions have been growing since October last year when Sweden spotted what it thought was a Russian submarine in its waters — but the Swedish military was unable to determine where it came from.
+Intelligence tensions have been growing since October last year, when Sweden spotted what it thought was a Russian submarine in its waters — but the Swedish military was unable to determine where it came from.